Ghost-Lands/Windrose-Server-Control/README.md

 ## Notes

 - Windrose is in Early Access and has no built-in admin console.
 This GUI manages the server process directly.
-- The GUI runs a local HTTP server on port `7777`.
+- The Windrose Server Control runs a local HTTP server on port `7777`.
 If something else is using that port, free it with:
   ```
   Stop-Process -Id (Get-NetTCPConnection -LocalPort 7777).OwningProcess -Force
   ```